 Remuneration The Company will pay a fee of \$1,500 per day on presentation of an invoice for work undertaken by Fathom Geophysics, it being acknowledged that Fathom Geophysics must devote at least 10 days per month to the provision of services to the Company.
 Term The Fathom Consultancy Agreement commences upon listing of the Company on ASX and continues in force until terminated.
-Termination by Company The Company may terminate the Fathom Consultancy Agreement with immediate effect in the event that: (a) Robert Stuart resigns as a Director of the Company; (b) Fathom Geophysics is in material breach of the Fathom Consultancy Agreement; (c) Fathom Geophysics or Robert Stuart is charged with any criminal offence which, in the reasonable opinion of the Company, brings Fathom Geophysics, Robert Stuart or the Company into disrepute; (d) an insolvency event occurs in respect of Fathom Geophysics; (e) Robert Stuart becomes of unsound mind; (f) Robert Stuart is or becomes continually or significantly absent or neglectful of his duties; or (g) Fathom Geophysics is no longer able to supply the services of Robert Stuart.
-The Company is otherwise able to terminate the Fathom Consultancy Agreement by giving six (6) months' notice or paying Fathom Geophysics in lieu of such notice period.
-Termination by Fathom Geophysics Fathom Geophysics may terminate the Fathom Consultancy Agreement: (a) with immediate effect upon the death of Robert Stuart; (b) by giving 28 days' notice in the event the Company fails to make any payment required under the agreement within 14 days after receipt of a demand by Fathom Geophysics; or (c) by giving not less than 6 months' notice in writing of its intention to terminate or payment in lieu of notice.
+Termination by Company Agreem (a) (b) (c) (d) (e) (f) (g) The Corconsulto mpany may terminate the Fathom Consultancy ent with immediate effect in the event that: Robert Stuart resigns as a Director of the Company; Fathom Geophysics is in material breach of the Fathom Consultancy Agreement; Fathom Geophysics or Robert Stuart is charged with any criminal offence which, in the reasonable opinion of the Company, brings Fathom Geophysics, Robert Stuart or the Company into disrepute; an insolvency event occurs in respect of Fathom Geophysics; Robert Stuart becomes of unsound mind; Robert Stuart is or becomes continually or significantly absent or neglectful of his duties; or Fathom Geophysics is no longer able to supply the services of Robert Stuart. mpany is otherwise able to terminate the Fathom ancy Agreement by giving six (6) months' notice or Fathom Geophysics in lieu of such notice period.
+Termination by Fathom Geophysics Agreem (a) (b) Geophysics may terminate the Fathom Consultancy ent: with immediate effect upon the death of Robert Stuart; by giving 28 days' notice in the event the Company fails to make any payment required under the agreement within 14 days after receipt of a demand by Fathom Geophysics; or by giving not less than 6 months' notice in writing of its intention to terminate or payment in lieu of notice.